 The wolf-hunting season began on September 15, 2021, and the wolf-trapping season started November 29, with the exception of areas where grizzly bears were still active.
 As of December 21, wolf trapping opened throughout those remaining areas after the grizzlies had gone into hibernation.
 By January 4, 20 Yellowstone wolves had already been killed.
 By the end of the 2021-22 season on March 15, the death toll stood at 25 park wolves, nearly 20% of the park’s entire wolf population killed.

-Because so many people flock to Yellowstone to watch wolves, the wolves living predominantly in the park have become accustomed to human presence.
-This, unfortunately, makes them an easier target for hunters, and arguably violates the principles of fair chase.
-Yellowstone wolves are part of an ongoing research program, and the loss of so many wolves will have a significant impact on that important work.
+Because so many people flock to Yellowstone to watch wolves, the park’s wolves have become accustomed to human presence.
+The throngs of people observing them from the roadside present no immediate threat.
+Therefore, their habituation to human presence, unfortunately, makes them an easier target for hunters.
+Yellowstone wolves are part of ongoing research, and the loss of so many wolves will have a significant impact on important work.
 It is alleged that some hunters and trappers deliberately target collared wolves in the areas north of the park, knowing that they are part of the gray wolf study.